SWEPY-org/Ruff-Action/README.md

 ## Objective

-Run [Ruff](https://github.com/astral-sh/ruff) CI job, an extremely fast Python linter, on your Python code.
+Run [Ruff](https://github.com/astral-sh/ruff), an extremely fast Python linter, on your Python code.

 ## How to use it